 - Install and regularly test smoke detectors and carbon monoxide detectors

 - Have enough food and water stored for each person in your family + pets for at least three days.
-Store food that does not need to be cooked in case you do not have power or a way to cook.
+Keep food on hand that does not need to be refrigerated or cooked in case you do not have power or a way to cook.

 - One gallon of water per person is a general recommendation

-- Know where to go if you lose power and need to leave your home - make sure you are receiving emergency alerts
+- Know where to go if you lose power and need to leave your home - make sure you are receiving emergency alerts.
+Sign up for RouttCountyAlerts if you haven't already

-- Young children and the elderly may need extra support to make sure they are safe and warm
+- Young children and the elderly may need extra assistance or support to make sure they are safe, warm, and have food and water

 - Take your time shoveling snow, learn how to properly shovel, take frequent breaks, and don't over exert yourself